stgmviknesh/basic-auth/README.md

 # Steps to follow
 1. Login to your OS VM
 2. Run the install_mysql.sh file
-    i.
-This will install mysql-server
+    1. This will install mysql-server
-    ii.
-Password for root will be set to Password iii.
-It will create
+    2. Password for root will be set to Password
+    3. It will create
         i. a DB named "myapp" which will be used by express ii. a Table named "users" inside the DB iii. three users username - password